Daylight saving can create driver fatigue and hazards on the road, says expert

 2. Get a full night’s sleep.

-The night before a long trip, drivers should try to sleep at least seven to eight hours in order to avoid drowsiness.
+Drivers should try to sleep at least seven to eight hours in order to avoid drowsiness.
 However, one night’s rest may not be enough for someone who has experienced several sleepless nights.
 In those cases, the driver will need several days of restful sleep to compensate for the sleep debt.

 3. Pay attention to signs of drowsy driving.